What does 128-bit encryption really mean?

 All modern ciphers use an additional concept of a "key".
 A key is a secret piece of information you use with the encryption algorithm to secure your data.
 If the cipher is strong and you don't have the proper key then you will not be able to decrypt the data in a reasonable amount of time even if you know exactly how the cipher works.

 The reason why ciphers use a key is because it is easier to keep a key secret than it is to keep a cipher secret.
-The more people that use your cipher, the more likely it becomes that one of them will knowingly (or unknowingly) giving that cipher to your enemy.
+The more people that use your cipher, the more likely it becomes that one of them will willingly (or unwillingly!) give your cipher to your enemy.

-If the security of your encryption depends on the secrecy of the cipher then you're in trouble.
-The only way to repair the security of the system is to make a new cipher and distribute it to all the people who need it.
+If the security of your cipher depends on its secrecy then you’re in trouble.
+If the cipher is discovered, the only way to repair the security of the system is to make a new cipher and distribute it to all the people who need it.
+Of course, there is nothing to stop this new cipher becoming known to your enemy.
+It is clear to see that security based upon the obscurity of the cipher is brittle.

-If the security only depends on the secrecy of a key then it doesn't matter whether your enemy knows the cipher.
+However, if the security only depends on the secrecy of a key then it doesn’t matter whether your enemy knows the cipher.
 It wont help them at all!
 Moreover, if the enemy discovers your key you can simply change it and your enemy will be back in the dark again.
-Changing the key is much easier than changing the cipher.
+The security of this system is much more robust; changing the key is much easier than changing the cipher.

 How can I be sure that all the security resides in the key?